-When you search for an item the Catalogue will tell you how many copies are available at each campus and where to find them.
+Search for an item on the Library Catalogue to see how many copies are available at each campus and where to find them.

-Please see our Borrowing pages for information about borrowing, returning and renewing your books.
+See our Borrowing pages for information about borrowing, reserving and returning books.

 900 = History, Geography and Travel